 Benefits of Homeschooling

-A funny puzzle game in which you have to prepare a delicious cake, by placing various elements on the table …
+A totally crazy game in which you have to perform a wheelie on the motocross bike.
+Push the accelerator to …

 Proponents of homeschooling cite statistics, such as the results of a study done by the National Home Education Research Institute which compared average standardized test scores of home and publicly educated children.
 Homeschoolers had an average test score in the 87th percentile, while public educated students scores were in the 50th percentile.